 the apocalypse after the baby is born, and luckily, the grain free flatbreads I posted awhile back freeze really well, making it easy to stock up in advance, then defrost them when you’re ready to make these pita chips (which, incidentally, also last for a really long time in the fridge), which could not be momre incredibly easy to throw together.
 Like, new mom easy.*

 *Actually, I still have no idea what that entails, so please feel free to laugh at me if that’s a ridiculous statement.
 I deserve it.

 All these require is a quick slice to turn the flatbreads into wedges, a brush or spray of oil (and a sprinkle of salt, if you want), and a long, low-temp bake in the oven.
 Sound easy?
 It is.
 The hardest part is deciding what to do with them.

 So, I want to hear from you: if you made these or plan to make them, what did (or will) you use them for?

-- 1 batch grain free flatbread 3 flatbreads, fully cooled
+- 3 grain free flatbreads 3 flatbreads, fully cooled

 - Olive or coconut oil for baking melted and cooled